psychemedia/sin-eater-resources/src/_ross.md

 In the greater scheme of things, the layout of the roads meeting at Ross suggests we might regard the town itself as a cross-roads, with the junction of Old Town Street, and the original road to Gloucester via Weston-under-Penyard, Cross-Corpse Street down to the market place, and Walford Road towards Walford as *one part* of "a cross-roads at Ross" (it doesn't seem to make sense the Old Maid's Walk was a major throughfare, although it did lead to the Church and Church Lane), and the market-place itself, with roads leading out towards Ledbury and, via Dock Street, to the Wilton Bridge and west towards Goodrich and Monmouth, as well as northwestwards to Hereford, as the other?
 Alton Street, and then Alton Road, themselves, were perhaps the main road into town.

 According to the [`ross-on-wye.com`](http://www.ross-on-wye.com/index.php?page=ross_510-Gloucester_Road&pg=1) website, the "new" Gloucester Road wasn't built until 1825.
-Indeed, an [1823 street map of Ross](https://fosmross.org.uk/1823-map/) by Thomas Wakeman clearly shows just the location of what is now known as *Old Gloucester Road*, a little way up Corps Cross Street from the marketplace.
+Indeed, an [1823 street map of Ross](https://fosmross.org.uk/1823-map/) by Thomas Wakeman clearly shows just the location of what is now known as *Old Gloucester Road*, a little way up Corpse Cross Street from the marketplace.
 We also note that today's Church Street was named *Lower Church Lane* at that time.

 ![](images/wakeman1_jpeg_ross.png)